hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_tables/csv2_cloud_metadata.rst

    * Format: String(32)
    * Synopsis:
-      Is the name of the owning group.
+      Is the name of the group owning the metadata file.

 * **metadata_name**: